drbild/c2dm4j/README.md

 + [http://github.com/drbild](http://github.com/drbild)

 ##License
-Copyright 2012 The University of Michigan
+Copyright 2012 The Regents of the University of Michigan

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the